checkout/checkout-3ds-sdk-ios/README.md

 Our iOS SDK depends on some external libraries:

 * To help maintain security, we use [JOSESwift](https://github.com/airsidemobile/JOSESwift).
+To overcome the limitation in Swift Package Manager (SPM) related to binary target dependencies, we've integrated JOSESwift as an xcframework sourced from the same [JOSESwift](https://github.com/airsidemobile/JOSESwift).
 * To help provide support and monitor the performance of the SDK, we use our own Checkout Event Logger Kit.

 ## Help and Feedback